isabella232/sonic-pi/INSTALL-RASPBERRY-PI.md

 ### Qt GUI

 `cd` into the directory `app/gui/qt/` and run the script `rp-build-app`.
 This will also take some time.
+Make sure you quit all apps as this process uses a lot of RAM and the compile could fail midway if the Pi runs out.

 ### Running